-Westpac Protection Plans can be structured in many ways to meet your needs.
 You can choose from different ownership structures, being:

-- non-superannuation ownership (i.e. an individual, company or trust); - a self-managed superannuation fund (SMSF); or - Westpac Protection Plans Superannuation (for Term Life as Superannuation).
+- non-superannuation ownership (i.e. an individual, company or trust); - · a self-managed superannuation fund (SMSF); or - St.George Protection Plans Superannuation (for Term Life as Superannuation).

 You can also choose to have a combination of these structures with the Flexible Linking Plus and Income Linking Plus options described below.
-This will allow you to maximise the benefits which can be held within superannuation while also providing affordability of cover.
+This will allow you to maximise the benefits which can be held within superannuation without having to compromise on benefits and features, while also providing affordability of cover.